alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

 ## Features

-- Rich and comprehensive paging status;
+- Rich and comprehensive paging states;
 - Rich and comprehensive pagination events;
 - Change page, pageSize to automatically get specified paging data;
 - Data caching, no need to repeatedly request list data of the same parameters;